Current Market Conditions are Impacting Business Funding

 Small and mid-sized businesses who are concerned about the changes in the market including a volatile stock market, a tightening labor market, and increased tariffs should ensure they have cash on hand to ensure they can continue to grow.
 While this may seem challenging, it is possible to convert your accounts receivable to cash to make sure you are able to take advantage of opportunities which present themselves.
 For example, a business may accept purchase orders and be able to collect immediate cash against that order.

 At Capstone Capital Group, we understand how various external factors can have an impact on your business.
 Our goal is to help minimize the uncertainty you could face if you need immediate cash to fulfill a contract, enter into a new agreement, or need to hire new staff members.
-Contact one of our representatives today by email at [email protected] or call us at 347-821-3400.
+Contact one of our representatives today, call us at (212) 755-3636.
 Let us help you fund a custom solution to your financial needs.